-- Use the mblen or wcslen subroutine. - 10.
+- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Use the mblen or wcslen subroutine. - 10.
 Does the program need to know the maximum number of bytes used to encode a character within the code set?

-- · Use the MB CUR MAX macro. - 11.
+- Invoke the setlocale subroutine in the following manner: setlocale(LC_ALL, "") - Use the MB_CUR_MAX macro. - 11.
 Does the program format date or time numeric quantities?